jeffgortmaker/pyblp/README.rst

 Installation
 ------------

-The pyblp package has been tested on `Python 3.6 <https://www.python.org/downloads/>`_.
+The pyblp package has been tested on `Python <https://www.python.org/downloads/>`_ versions 3.6 and 3.7.
 The `SciPy instructions <https://scipy.org/install.html>`_ for installing related packages is a good guide for how to install a scientific Python environment.
 A good choice is the `Anaconda Distribution <https://www.anaconda.com/download/>`_, since, along with many other packages that are useful for scientific computing, it comes packaged with pyblp's only required dependencies: `NumPy <https://www.numpy.org/>`_, `SciPy <https://www.scipy.org/>`_, `SymPy <https://www.sympy.org/en/index.html>`_, and `Patsy <https://patsy.readthedocs.io/en/latest/>`_.

 You can install the current release of pyblp with `pip <https://pip.pypa.io/en/latest/>`_::